darkfeline/dantalian/doc/man/dantalian-fix.1.rst

 -----------

 This command fixes the symbolic links of converted directories after the library has been moved or otherwise has its path changed.
+Hard link relationships of the symbolic links are preserved *only in the library*.
+(This is because Linux system calls do not allow for editing symbolic links in place.
+They must be unlinked and remade.)
+Symbolic links are removed and a new symbolic link is made then relinked.

 OPTIONS
 -------